gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 docker exec -it rctc-acitoolkit python acitoolkit/applications/endpointtracker/aci-endpoint-tracker.py -o
 ```

-### From rctc-steelscript-ansible container, check the DB is reachable and populated
+### Step 3.
+From rctc-steelscript-ansible container, check the DB is reachable and populated

 The following command will connect to the `rctc-steelscript-ansible` container and run a SQL statement to verify that the database exists and is now populated: